 Nurse’s Recommendations for Students on the UNO Innsbruck program:

-- Prescriptions and antibiotics cannot be refilled without seeing an Austrian doctor so bring enough medicine for 6 weeks and include travel days before the program begins and ends.
-Ask your insurance for a “vacation override” to be able to fill more than one prescription at once (so you have enough for 6 weeks)
+- To be able to bring enough medicine for 6 weeks (or longer), ask your insurance for a “vacation override” to be able to fill more than one prescription at once.

-- Bring prescription medication in your carry-on luggage.
+- Always bring prescription medication in your carry-on luggage.

 - Bring the following U.S. drugstore items: